 Cornea and External Diseases Specialist Physicians diagnose and treat diseases of the eye’s front surface, including the cornea, conjunctiva, and eyelids.

-They manage conditions like infections (keratitis), inflammation, dry eye, and corneal dystrophies, using medical treatments, specialized eye drops, and surgical procedures such as corneal transplants.
+They manage conditions such as infections (keratitis), inflammation, dry eye, and corneal dystrophies, using medical treatments, specialized eye drops, and surgical procedures, such as corneal transplants.

 Their goal is to preserve or restore vision and ocular health.